Cheap Train Tickets to LiverpoolGet the cheapest fares to Liverpool with our split ticket search

 Liverpool is a vibrant city with an impressive cultural heritage dating back many centuries.
 In 2008, the city bagged the title of the European Capital of Culture.
 In 2004 UNESCO included the city’s Pier Head Waterfront on their World Heritage Site list.
-An on-going program of urban regeneration has revamped the city, transforming it into one of the most beautiful cities in northern England.
+An on-going urban regeneration program has revamped the city, transforming it into one of the most beautiful cities in northern England.

-The biggest station in Liverpool is Lime Street; it's well-served by regular rail services coming from Birmingham New Street, London Euston and the stations of Manchester, Newcastle, Nottingham, and Leeds.
+The biggest station in Liverpool is Lime Street; it's well-served by regular rail services from Birmingham New Street, London Euston, Manchester Piccadilly, and Newcastle.
 It is the end station for the West Coast Line, the direct journey to London can be as little as 2 hours 1 minute.
 The station is a visitors attraction in itself; made from impressive glass and steel, it is a perfect example of Victorian architecture.

 With Liverpool’s long-standing history, it’s not surprising to find historical sites and landmarks all over the city.
 UNESCO has awarded six World Heritage Sites to Liverpool.
 Among the most remarkable historical sites in Liverpool are the Liverpool Cathedral and the St. George’s Hall.

 Tip 7: Travelling first class is sometimes a good option